NicolasHEG/project_recipe_app/README.md

 ### Frontend
 - **React Native**: Enables building native apps with a single codebase for both iOS and Android.
-- **Expo**: Simplifies development and deployment with a robust set of tools and services.
+- **Expo**: Set of tools and services for robust development.
-- **React Native Paper**: Provides high-quality Material Design components for a consistent UI.
+- **React Native Paper**: Material Design components for a consistent UI.

 ### APIs
 - **Spoonacular API**: Offers a rich database of recipes, detailed information, and nutritional data.